OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 MQTT supports two independent features:

 - the server publishes normalized weather data for local clients
-- the Inkplate firmware publishes diagnostic logs for the server to record
+- the Inkplate firmware and companion display clients publish diagnostic logs for the server to record

 Good MQTT consumers include: